 In 2018, World Sailing and 11th Hour Racing joined forces to create the World Sailing 11th Hour Racing Sustainability Award.
 The award celebrates the effective execution or ongoing delivery of high-impact, highly replicable sustainability initiatives aligned with the World Sailing Sustainability Agenda 2030.
 National Federations, sailing clubs, event organizing committees, individual sailors, or any other sailing-related organizations that have implemented and delivered a successful sustainability initiative are eligible for the award.

 - Each award winner will be given a $10,000 prize to further their sustainability initiatives.

 - The judging panel consists of World Sailing’s Sustainability Commission, World Sailing’s Sustainability Programme Manager, a representative from World Sailing’s Board, and a representative from 11th Hour Racing.

 - The award is presented alongside the Hempel Team of the Year and the Goslings Boat of the Year, the World Sailing President’s Development Award, the Beppe Croce Trophy, and The Rolex World Sailor of the Year Award.

 Starboard won the 2020 World Sailing 11th Hour Racing Sustainability Award for its Plastic Offset Program, reclaiming 1.1kg of plastic for every board produced.
-Starboard reduces its carbon emissions and compensates for unavoidable carbon emissions by planting mangrove trees to absorb these emissions 10 times over for every single board.
+Starboard reduces its carbon emissions and compensates for unavoidable carbon emissions by planting mangrove trees 10 times over for every single board.
 World Sailing created a case study on Starboard’s efforts.